getalp/flue/tasks.md

    corpus to form the development and test sets for the NLI task in FLUE.
 The train set is obtained from the machine translated version to French provided in XNLI.
-Following Conneau et al. (2018), we report the test accuracy
+Following Conneau et al. (2018), we report the test accuracy.

 ## 4. Parsing